james201010/ad-financial-docker-compose/README.md

 Use the steps below to deploy AD-Financial as a self-contained docker-compose application.

 This application needs 8GB Memory and 70GB-80GB of Disk to run properly.
-If you are using an AWS Cloud9 instance then it is assumed that you already have the following on the VM you will run the application on:
+If you are **not** using an AWS Cloud9 instance (t3.large) then it is assumed that you already have the following on the VM you will run the application on:

 - Java 1.8 or above
 - Docker-Compose (compatible with version 1.27.2)